learn-co-curriculum/phase-0-html-validation/README.md

 # HTML Validation
 ## Problem Statement

-By now, you've probably noticed that the nested structure of HTML elements lends itself to multiple typos, as well as the opportunity to wonder if you've actually closed all of your tags or not.
-While text editors can help, and modern day browsers are pretty good at compensating for malformed HTML, neither can always accurately predict a developer's intentions.
-Additionally, what Chrome chooses to display when an HTML error occurs could be very different from what Safari, Firefox, Internet Explorer, or any other browser chooses to display.
-How can we be certain that the HTML that we are writing is both within the current HTML standards, and error-free?
-Luckily, there are validation services that can help.
+You have written a few HTML pages by now.
+Did you accidentally break nesting and put emphasis on a whole page?
+Or did you type `<he>` instead of `<h3>`?
+How can we guard HTML?
+Many editors try to catch errors for us, and most browsers are pretty good at guessing what you meant.
+But what happens when Windows Edge guesses differently than Google Chrome?
+How can we be certain that our HTML meets standards and is error free?
+Luckily, the W3C – the people who define the tags of HTML – have a validation service we can use.
+We'll explain the W3C and their validator in this lesson.

 ## Objectives
 1. Identify W3C organization.